stas-sultanov/azure-monitor-telemetry/doc/readme.md

 Application Insights supports secure access via [Entra authentication][app_insights_entra_auth].

-- The identity executing the code must be assigned the [Monitoring Metrics Publisher][azure_rbac_monitoring_metrics_publisher] role.
+- The Entra identity that executes the code must be assigned the [Monitoring Metrics Publisher][azure_rbac_monitoring_metrics_publisher] role.
 - The access token must be requested with the audience: https://monitor.azure.com//.default

 ## Initialization

 The `TelemetryClient` class is the core component for tracking and publishing telemetry.

-To enable telemetry publishing to Application Insights, provide the `TelemetryClient` constructor with one or more implementations of the `TelemetryPublisher` interface.
+To enable publishing of telemetry to Application Insights, provide the `TelemetryClient` constructor with one or more instance of types that implement the `TelemetryPublisher` interface.

-The library includes `HttpTelemetryPublisher`, an implementation of `TelemetryPublisher` that communicates via HTTPS.
+The library includes `HttpTelemetryPublisher`, an implementation of `TelemetryPublisher` that uses HTTPS protocol for communication.

 ### Initialization Scenarios